Ikhode-Technologies/bakong-payment-khqr-node-js/README.md

     <td>
       I'm a <strong>Software Developer</strong> passionate about <strong>coding</strong> and building tools that help people with their daily tasks.
       I'm currently exploring <strong>AI solutions</strong> and working with <strong>modern tech stacks</strong>.
 I'm also on a journey to level up my
       <strong>Spaghetti Code</strong> skills.
-Support us by make some donate and I really appricate that. តិចក្ដី ច្រើនក្ដី
+Support us by make some donate and I really appricate that.
       <br><br>
       Got a question?
 Feel free to <a href="https://bio.ikhode.site/">contact me anytime</a>.
     </td>